nus-cts-lab/Qualtrics-2025/AST 2/README_AST2.md

 **Customizing Stimuli Lists:**

-This is AST 1 which uses Practice List 1 + Main List 1.
-For AST 2 implementation with Practice List 2 + Main List 2, see the AST 2 folder.
+This is AST 2 which uses Practice List 2 + Main List 2.
+For AST 1 implementation with Practice List 1 + Main List 1, see the AST 1 folder.